konveyor/kai/docs/installation.md

 ## Pre-requisite

 1. Install **Java 17 or later** and the latest version of **Maven**.

-2. Set up the required environment variables for the LLM service you plan to use.
+2. Required LLM model and key to use the Kai.
 Refer to the [LLM Selection Guide](/docs/llm_selection.md) for details.

-   - For OpenAI: `OPENAI_API_KEY=my-secret-api-key-value`
-   - For IBM BAM: `GENAI_KEY=my-secret-api-key-value`

 ## IDE Plugin Installation Methods